Andrews-Goebel, Nancy. Ill. by David Diaz. 2002. The Pot That Juan Built. New York : Lee & Low Books, Inc. ISBN : 1583400388.

 CRITICAL ANALYSIS

+The authors present background information about the holiday and describe how it is celebrated today.
 The holidays are punctuated by dynamic watercolor paintings.
 Throughout the book, remarkable watercolor images bring the words to life.
 Heo draws the titles of each page in both English and Chinese .
 The authors tell of Gods and Goddesses, Emperors, officers, poets, lovers, wise men...
 The collected stories address social values of loyalty, generosity, kindness, love, forgiveness.
 At the end of the book are resources for further research as well a glossary of Chinese pronunciations.
 The resources are divided into three parts: for adults, young readers, and websites.
 This incredible compilation will inspire families everywhere to celebrate Chinese holidays in their own homes, and hopefully learn more about this ancient culture.

 Qing Ming and the